 Red Flag – A practice, pattern of behavior, or specific activity that indicates the possible existence of identity theft.

-Upon Board of Trustee authorization, the Senior Vice President for Finance and Business (or Designee) has delegated operational responsibility of the program to the Chief Privacy Officer, who serves as the Program Administrator.
-The Program Administrator shall exercise appropriate and effective oversight over the program and shall report regularly to theSenior Vice President for Finance and Business (or Designee) on the program.
+Pursuant to authorization from the University Board of Trustees, the Associate Vice President for Budget and Finance has delegated operational responsibility of the Program to the University Bursar, who serves as the Program Administrator.
+The Program Administrator shall exercise appropriate and effective oversight over the Program and shall report regularly to the Associate Vice President for Budget and Finance on the program.

 Most Recent Changes:

 - February 1, 2023 - Editorial changes.
 Changed all references to the Associate Vice President for Finance to the Associate Vice President for Budget and Finance, per the directive of the Senior Vice President for Finance and Business.

 - January 5, 2023 - Editorial changes.
 Changed all references to the Office of the Corporate Controller to the Office of Budget and Finance, per the directive of the Associate Vice President for Finance.